Introduction

 Are there specific weather conditions that affect the installation of a chip seal driveway?

-Yes, if temperatures are too cold or if it’s raining, installation should be postponed to ensure proper adhesion and curing.
+Installation should be delayed if temperatures are too cold or if it’s raining, as these conditions can impact proper adhesion and curing.